-We determined, at the time of our initial assessment, that the total transaction price of \$191.5 million is comprised of the upfront payment of \$100.0 million, milestone payments of \$20.0 million, estimated development cost-sharing of \$66.3 million, and deferred revenue of \$5.2 million from the KKC Japan License Agreement.
-During the three months ended September 30, 2021, we updated our estimate of variable consideration related to development cost sharing to \$137.2 million.
-We increased our estimate primarily as a result of the removal of constraints on transaction price under ASC 606 as a result of higher probability that certain development projects will be undertaken in the future, as well as, further visibility into total expected costs for these development estimates.
+As of September 30, 2022, we updated our assessment of the total transaction price from the KKC Commercialization Agreement to be \$364.5 million, comprised of the upfront payment of \$100.0 million, milestone payments of \$20.0 million, estimated development cost-sharing of \$239.3 million, and deferred revenue of \$5.2 million.
+As of September 30, 2022, the updated assessment reflects an increase in estimated variable consideration related to development cost sharing of \$4.4 million from June 30, 2022.
+We increased our estimate primarily as a result of further visibility into total expected costs for these development estimates.
 Any variable consideration related to sales-based royalties and commercial milestones related to licenses of intellectual property will be determined when the sale or usage occurs, and is therefore excluded from the transaction price.
 In addition, we are eligible to receive future development and regulatory milestones upon the achievement of certain criteria; however, these amounts are excluded from variable consideration as the risk of significant revenue reversal will only be resolved depending on future research and development and/or regulatory approval outcomes.
 We re-evaluate the estimated variable consideration included in the transaction price and any related constraints at the end of each reporting period.

-We allocated the transaction price to each unit of account.
+We allocated the transaction price of the Ex-U.S. License and Development Services performance obligations to each unit of account.
 Variable consideration that relates specifically to our efforts to satisfy specific performance obligations are allocated entirely to those performance obligations.
 Other components of the transaction price are allocated based on the relative stand-alone selling price, over which management has applied significant judgment.
 We developed the estimated stand-alone selling price for the licenses using the risk-adjusted net present values of estimated cash flows, and the estimated stand-alone selling price of the development services performance obligations by estimating costs to be incurred, and an appropriate margin, using an income approach.

 We determined that control of the U.S. License and Ex-U.S. License were transferred to KKC during the year ended June 30, 2020, and recognized revenue of \$21.0 million related to the Ex-U.S. License.
-The \$64.5 million transaction price allocated to the U.S. License obligation accounted for under Topic 808 is recorded as non-current deferred revenue and will begin to be recognized upon future commercialization as non-ASC 606 revenue.
-As of September 30, 2021 and 2020, we recorded deferred revenue of \$37.6 million and \$19.3 million, respectively, for the transaction price allocated to the Development Services performance obligations and are recognizing this revenue based on the proportional performance of these development activities, which we expect to recognize through fiscal year 2026.
+The \$64.5 million transaction price allocated to the U.S. License obligation accounted for under Topic 808 is included as non-current deferred revenue and will begin to be recognized upon future commercialization as non-ASC 606 revenue.
+As of September 30, 2022 and June 30, 2022, we have deferred revenue of \$29.9 million and \$30.9 million, respectively, related to the transaction price allocated to the Development Services performance obligations and are recognizing this revenue based on the proportional performance of these development activities, which we expect to recognize through fiscal year 2030.